hsanchez/hsanchez.github.io/about/index.md

 As indicated in the [welcome](http://huascarsanchez.com) page, the goal of my research is to develop tools around code foraging.
 These tools would address best practices in the following areas:

 1. Curating source code: [Curating a source code](#) of interest to make sure it is fit for one's purpose and trustworthy.
-What are the techniques for curating source code?
+What are the best techniques for curating source code?

 2. Searching the curated collection of source code: This is the area where a set of documented techniques could shine.
 How can we help programmers search curated source code better with fewer clicks?